 2588.
 Symmetry

-Farmer John loves symmetry and is currently arranging his cows on his field partitioned into an n * m grid.
+Farmer John loves symmetry and is currently placing cows on his field, which is a rectangular grid of size n × m.

 prb2588